MahyarJ/data-visualization-dashboard/README.md

 ## Test

+- Assigning proper `data-testid` to components can help us find the components among a bunch of others.

 - I tried to add some tests to show in a production-ready code-base and modules, we have to be fully proofed with appropriate tests and simplifying the code-review and merge flows.

 - In real-world projects, I prefer to add more challenging unit tests, integration, and e2e testing to make more robust working software.

 ## Available Scripts